 2. Cash-on-Cash Return (For Leveraged Properties)

-Cash-on-Cash Return is ideal for evaluating mortgaged properties, as it considers only the investor’s actual out-of-pocket cash.
+Cash-on-Cash Return is the go-to metric for mortgaged properties, because it only looks at the actual out-of-pocket cash you put in, not the full purchase price.

 Cash-on-Cash ROI = (Annual Pre-Tax Cash Flow / Total Cash Invested) × 100